RESEARCH STARTER

 Ecuador also has 10 percent of the plant species in the world.
 The rainforests are home to 10,000 plant species, including 25,000 species of trees and 2,725 species of orchids.
 Grasses and frailejones (a kind of short tree) are found at high elevations of the Andes.
 The Galápagos Islands also host 600 native plant species and 250 introduced species.

-Climate: The climate of Ecuador depends largely on elevation.
-The lowlands are hot and humid, with average temperatures of 23 to 26 degrees Celsius (73 to 79 degrees Fahrenheit).
-The Andes are cool, with temperatures ranging between 13 and 18 degrees Celsius (55 and 64 degrees Fahrenheit).
-The higher elevations are colder and snowcapped.
-The Galápagos Islands experience the greatest climatic variation, with temperatures ranging from 22 to 32 degrees Celsius (72 to 90 degrees Fahrenheit).
+Climate conditions vary greatly by elevation.
+Lowland areas are hot and humid, with average temperatures of about 23 to 26 degrees Celsius (73–79 degrees Fahrenheit), while the Andean highlands are cooler, ranging from roughly 13 to 18 degrees Celsius (55–64 degrees Fahrenheit).
+Higher elevations are colder and often snowcapped.
+The Galápagos Islands show the widest climatic variation, with temperatures generally ranging from 22 to 32 degrees Celsius (72–90 degrees Fahrenheit).
+Most rainfall falls in the lowlands, while the southern coast and the Galápagos receive comparatively light precipitation.

 Economy

-Oil accounted for about one-third of Ecuador's export income in 2018.
-However, this dependence on one resource makes the economy vulnerable to fluctuations in the world market.
+Oil has traditionally accounted for a significant portion of Ecuador's export income.
+However, this dependence on one resource has made the economy vulnerable to fluctuations in the world market.

 In 2001, Ecuador adopted the US dollar as its official currency, in an effort to stabilize its economy and lower its foreign debt.
 Since that time, inflation has decreased, and the economy's rate of growth has increased.
 However, Ecuador's use of US currency has made the country a haven for money laundering by drug cartels.